Baron-von-Riedesel/VSBHDA/README.md

  * DOSBox: https://www.dosbox.com/ - OPL3 FM emulation
  * TinySoundFont: https://github.com/schellingb/TinySoundFont - MIDI synthesizer emulation

-To create the binaries, Open Watcom v2.0 is recommended.
+To create the binaries, Open Watcom (v2.0 or v1.9) is recommended.
 DJGPP v2.05 may also be used, but cannot create the 16-bit variant of VSBHDA.
 In all cases the JWasm assembler (v2.17 or better) is also needed.
-For Open Watcom, a few things from the HX development package (HXDEV) are required - see Makefile for details.